ibm-cloud-docs/Cloudant/guides/conflicts.md

 ## Upload the new revision
 {: #upload-the-new-revision}

-### Final revision, after resolving and merging changes from the previous conflicting revisions
+See the following final revisions after resolving and merging changes from the previous conflicting revisions:

 ```json
 {